marvellouschandan/java-cheat-sheet/README.md

 ## Background

 ### Popularity of Java
-- Platform Independent or Portable
+- Platform Independent or Portable.However, the same byte code of java works on any platform doesn't mean that we only use java and not any other language.
+The other languages like python, kotlin, C# are also having their own specific features which can prove far better tahn java.
 - Object Oriented Language
 - Security
 - Rich API
 - Great IDE's
 - Omnipresent
    - Web Applications (Java EE (JSP, Servlets), Spring, Struts..)
-   - Mobile Apps(Android)
+   - Mobile Apps(Android) .But now a days, due to its increasing utility, Kotlin is being used.
    - Microservices (Spring Boot)

 ### Platform Independence